indra-labs/indra/doc/whitepaper.md

 The issuers receive special expiring payments that time out in case of the node going offline.
 When they receive the chaumian voucher, it contains the revocation key to stop the payment expiry and finalise it, which they can then apply at any point until the LN payment's expiry.
 Typical expiry would be something of the order of one day.

 They send back the session cookie, a 256 bit value, encrypted to a provided key, using a rendezvous routing packet, and after this, the user then attaches this to every packet in the relevant node's layer of the onion and the node will continue to forward them to the specified destinations until the session count of packets is used up.

+## 2. Routing Patterns

+In the Tor network there are two predefined routing patterns used, the three hop to exit, and the 6 hop rendezvous path.

+Indranet will use a modular, extensible onion packet construction, and exit routing is not a priority, but rather to focus on hidden services and rendezvous routing, and special types of exit paths that deliver messages to Bitcoin full nodes and Lightning Network nodes.

+Because all Indranet nodes must be running a Lightning node, and therefore a Bitcoin node, these are valid exit networks that can be coded into the final inner layer of the outbound route onion.
+Potentially in later iterations a clearnet exit method may be added, but the liability and risk imposed on exit nodes means that this will be a premium priced service, and outside of the scope of the first generation of Indranet.

+Because only the rendezvous paths are going to involve large quantities of data, it will need to be possible to vary the routing pattern to provide different properties to the traffic footprint.

+### Reliability, Latency and Obfuscation

+These three properties can be improved via the structure of the onion construction.

+#### Reliability

+Reliability can be produced by expanding packets with Reed Solomon Forward Error Correction (FEC), and sending these packets in parallel.
+Any balance of N of M redundancy can be specified to the onion construction engine, most likely patterns of 2, 3 and 4 parallel paths would be used.

+#### Latency

+Latency can be improved by using parallel paths with two instead of three hops.
+Instead of, or in addition to redundancy, packet data is split into segments using Shamir's Secret Shares, and N of M must be received over a fan out/fan in two hop path for each side of the Rendezvous.
+The reliability can be tuned in parallel with this when packet drops occur.

+#### Obfuscation

+In addition to these simple parallel path patterns, it is also possible to open multiple sessions with a larger number of routers and vary the onion path in each packet, in addition to also potentially using short path for latency, in a way that further obscures the traffic's pathways.

+These features may not be as useful as they sound in practice, but the means to implement them should be available.

+## 3. Rendezvous, Forwarding and Inbound Routing

+Because of the interference of routers and especially Network Address Translation, it can be that a node may not be able to directly receive inbound traffic.
+One of the big advantages of running a very large scale distributed VPN is that there is usually many infrastructure nodes that can proxy inbound access to nodes that cannot.

+Peer to Peer network systems all have this difficulty of negotiating inbound routing in order to provide services.
+Thus, there is always a need to enable this proxying of inbound routing.

+Normally this is done simply through Rendezvous routing, for hidden services, but because this inbound routing issue can be a problem, the programmability of the routing paths in the previous section also means it can be simple for nodes to create "open" rendezvous points that do not attempt to hide the location of the server.
+This still results in traffic on the network that adds the anonymity set for the anonymising services, and can be charged for the same way.